vpenades/UberFactory/src/Epsylon.UberFactory.Core/Roadmap.md

 		Define a Curve object as a primitive value;
 		it might be part of the SDK, so it's powerful enough and common.

+#### improve debugging:

+if debugging is enabled in the application, a new "breakpoint" checkbox should appear on each node box.

+When checked, the node must run System.Diagnostics.Debugger.Break();

 #### Previewing

 Right now the current mechanism for preview is to create a document,